-Spring is in the air, which gives you the perfect excuse to give your home a bit of a face lift!
+Autumn is in the air, which gives you the perfect excuse to give your home a bit of a face lift.
 And one of the easiest and most cost-effective ways of revamping rooms in your home is to paint the walls and ceilings.
-Injecting a new lease of life into your tired walls can bring a multitude of different looks to a room, from a vibrant touch to understated simplicity – it’s totally up to you!
+Injecting a new lease of life into your tired walls can bring a multitude of different looks to a room, from a vibrant touch to understated simplicity – it’s up to you!

-Below, we’ve put together a handy and easy-to-follow guide on the best methods for decorating your home:
+We’ve put together a handy and easy-to-follow list of decorating tips for your home:

 1. Colour choices

-This is an important decision when decorating any room in the home as the colour you choose on your walls can influence the overall mood and feel created.
-For more advice on what colours are most favoured in what rooms, check out our blog – Colour Your Home Beautiful by Choosing a Paint to Influence Your Mood.
+The most important decision when room painting is the colour you choose on your walls.
+This can influence the overall mood you want to create.
+For more advice on which colours work well in different rooms, check out our blog on choosing paint to influence your mood.

 The last thing you want when you’re decorating is a short supply of paint or too much left at the end.
-That said, it’s always useful to have some left over, just in case you need to do any touch ups further down the line.
-However, you’ll generally find the average standard emulsion size (2.5 litres) will cover approximately 12sqm.
+That said, it’s always useful to have some left over, just in case you need to do any touch ups.
+A standard size tin of emulsion (2.5 litres) will cover approximately 12 sqm.

 4. Ceiling and wall preparation

-In order to get a good finish with your paint, it’s important to get your ceilings and walls in tip-top condition before you start painting.
-Here are some quick tips as to how you can do this:
+In order to get a good finish when painting, it’s important to get your ceilings and walls in tip-top condition before you start.

-- You’ll need to use some sandpaper to get plastered walls ready when they have gloss paint on them.
+- You’ll need to use some sandpaper to get plastered walls ready if they have gloss paint on them.

 - Fill in blemishes and remove any blisters on new plaster.